 Some of the factors we need to consider include:

 It’s important that we’re able to collect your breast milk.
-We can currently receive breastmilk from donors in Adelaide.
+We can currently receive breastmilk from donors in Sydney or Adelaide.

 1. Gephart SM, McGrath JM, Effken JA, Halpern MD.
 Necrotizing enterocolitis risk: state of the science.
 Advances in neonatal care: official journal of the National Association of Neonatal Nurses.
 2012 Apr;12(2):77-87; quiz 8-9.
 PubMed PMID: 22469959.
 Pubmed Central PMCID: PMC3357630.
 Epub 2012/04/04. eng.